 We have 205 years of direct tax experience, 60 years of working for the IRS in the local, district and regional offices.
-We worked as Agents, Instructors and in Management.
-We know the settlement techniques and formulas to save your money.
-Be worry free, call us today.
+Being former IRS agent managers and supervisors in the audit division gives us a unique advantage & can change the result of an IRS tax audit.

 IRS Policy Statement P-4-21.
 It states “The primary objective in selecting returns for examination is to promote the highest degree of voluntary compliance on the part of taxpayers.”

 The plan that is used by the IRS is based on long range coverage planning, and objectives on the resources requested in the Congressional Budget.
 From this, there is an established plan where staff years are allocated to all area IRS offices using resource allocation and a prescribed methodology.
 Each Area Manager of the IRS is responsible for preparing an area response following instructions from the National Headquarters.

 Staffing is based on the examination priorities that differs from office to office and region to region, front loaded programs set up before hand, historic examination rates adjusted to yield sure ended results and audits that match experience of the personnel.
 Each region is excepted to produce tax audits and money from tax audits.
 IRS is funded thru results.